 Have you considered Corozal, Belize as a possible town to live in?
 You wouldn’t be the first!
-Gary Peterson offers some insight on why some expats chooses to live in this community.
-Please know we are signed up to the Amazon Associates program and this article contains links from Amazon.
+Gary Peterson offers some insight into why some expats choose to live in this community.
+Please know we are signed up for the Amazon Associates program and this article contains links from Amazon.
 If you use them, we may receive credit or a small commission at no cost to yourself.

 Corozal, Belize has long been a magnet for expats from North America and elsewhere.

 It doesn’t enjoy miles of beautiful sandy beach and there isn’t much nightlife to speak of.
 So what draws so many people to Corozal?

 There are also Mayan ruins nearby, like in most of Belize (Mayan ruins are everywhere!).
 Fishing charters are available and the Shipstern Reserve is great for wildlife tours.
 But other than that, it’s a sleepy little community.